bcronje/docs/docs/support/troubleshooting.md

 2. Check that the date and time on the enrolling system is accurate

 ## Platform connectivity

+If you think Enclave is having trouble reaching our SaaS services, please work through the following checklist to identify the problem.

 1. Check your systems are enrolled and showing as both connected and approved in the portal